-Veeva Systems is a leader in cloud-based software for the global life sciences industry.
-Committed to innovation, product excellence and customer success, Veeva has over 800 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
-Founded in 2007, Veeva is a privately held company headquartered in the San Francisco Bay Area, with offices in Philadelphia, Barcelona, Budapest, London, Paris, Beijing, Shanghai, Tokyo, Sydney and Singapore.
+Veeva Systems Inc. is a leader in cloud-based software for the global life sciences industry.
+Committed to innovation, product excellence, and customer success, Veeva has more than 200 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
+Veeva is headquartered in the San Francisco Bay Area, with offices in Europe, Asia, and Latin America.
 For more information, visit www.veeva.com.